-ENDS 1110 Blueprint Reading 3 credits
+ENDS 1110 Blueprint Reading 3 credits Learn to read and use HVAC plans and blueprints like

 Learn to read and use HVAC plans and blueprints like today's professionals, with a focus on air conditioning drawings and hands-on exercises.
 This course will help readers master the basics of blueprint reading and apply their new skills to work in the HVAC trade.
 This course has been updated to reflect the increasing use of computers to develop plans and prints, while still including all the critical areas of study, including: using the architect's and engineer's scale, creating and using working and construction drawings, freehand sketching and drafting with instruments, and more.
 The final section of this course goes beyond basic concepts, enabling students to gain valuable skills in reading and interpreting architectural, duct work, mechanical, electrical, and plumbing plans.